kogupta/kong-konnection/README.md

     Verify using `curl localhost:9200/cdc/_search | less` or from [Opensearch dashboard](http://localhost:5601/app/opensearch_index_management_dashboards#/index-detail/cdc)

 - teardown using `docker compose down`
+  For my local version of docker, `docker-compose` is not available 🤷

 ### External dependencies